lsst-ts/observatory-ops-docs/Observing-Interface-Setup/environments.rst

 ..
 If there is a different procedure that is critical before execution, carefully consider if it should be linked within this section or as part of the Procedure section below (or both).

-- You must be logged on the LSST-WAP or into the NOAO VPN.
+- You must be logged on the LSST-WAP, into the NOAO or summit VPN.

 .. _Observing-Interface-Environments-Post-Conditions: